somehow22/packages/README.md

 ### Caddy
 Custom Caddy server with additional modules.
 See `services/caddy/README.md` for details.

+### Katbin
+A pastebin service written in Kotlin.
+See `katbin/README.md` for details.
+This service is included as a git submodule and built from source.

 ### [Other Service]
 [Brief description of other service.
 Add as implemented.]